JellyfishCMS/assets-pipeline-webpack/documentation/stage0.md

 }
 ```

-The minimum configuration is to define the `entry` and an `output`, so lets explain those two configuration element.
-We want Webpack to do even more stuff so there is a tones of other configuration elements.
-In order to make those easy to access you noticed that we have variables in our `config.js`, because the path between our project can change quite often but not the rest of the configuration.
+The minimum required configuration is defining the `entry` and an `output` of your applicationx thus we will dedicate the next two section to it.

+Given that the `entry` and the `output` chnage from project to project.
+We want to make those easy to access so we use  `config.js` to stored there value.

 ### Entry